juliebro/orca-sightings-api/docs/reference/sightings-resource/sightings-patch.md

 ## Request body

-Shows an example of some key-value pairs you could use to update an existing sighting.
+Shows an example of some key-value pairs you could use to update part of an existing sighting.

 ```json
 info to come